JarodGabriel/echolog-lucid/README.md

 # Echolog Lucid

-Echolog Lucid is a phone-first Android-friendly PWA for recent meeting notes from Granola and Fathom.
+Echolog Lucid is a phone-first Android-friendly PWA for recent meeting notes from Granola ai and Fathom ai notetaker.
 It is meant to be self-hosted so each person controls their own keys, meeting data, and deployment.

 This is not an official Granola or Fathom app.
+This is just a project that was made because of a probelm I was having for awhile.

 Users should deploy their own fork or copy of the repository and add their own Granola and Fathom credentials.
-Their deployment does not use your accounts, keys, logs, or meeting data.
+Other users deployments do not use your accounts, keys, logs, or meeting data.

 ## Why This Exists

-Granola and Fathom have strong desktop and iOS experiences, but Android users can still end up stuck going back to a laptop just to review notes from an earlier meeting.
+Granola and Fathom have strong desktop experiences, but that gap is missing for Android users like myself who still end up stuck going back to a laptop just to review notes from an earlier meeting.

-Echolog Lucid is a practical bridge for that gap.
+Echolog Lucid is a practical bridge I built for this gap.
 If you already use Granola or Fathom for meetings, this app gives you a pocket-friendly way to pull up synced notes, summaries, transcripts, people, and recording links after you leave your desk.

-The goal is simple: finish work, walk away from the laptop, and still know your meeting memory is available on your phone.
+The goal is simple: finish work, walk away from the laptop, and still know your meeting memory is available on your phone for easy and quick access.

 ## What This Is Not

-This is not trying to match everything the first-party iOS apps can do.
+Echolog Lucid is not trying to match everything that Granola or Fathom may potentially do with their own apps.

-Echolog Lucid does not replace Granola's or Fathom's native mobile features such as on-the-go recording, voice memos, outbound calling, audio editing, trimming, sharing controls, language selection, or full first-party sync behavior.
-It depends on your own Granola and Fathom accounts and shows the meeting data those services make available.
+Echolog Lucid only works with your own Granola and Fathom accounts and shows the meeting data those services make available to you.

-Think of it as a lightweight Android review layer for notes and recordings you already have, not a full clone of either product.
+Think of it as a lightweight review layer for notes and recordings you already have, not a full clone of either product.

 ## What It Does